set.seed(123)

 )

-We can also use the package leaps to run a more thorough search among all possible subsets.
+to run a more thorough search among all possible subsets.
 We do this with the air pollution data:

 library(leaps)

-a <- leaps(x = as.matrix(airp[, -16]), y = airp$MORT, int = TRUE, method = "Cp", nbest = 10)
+<- leaps(x = as.matrix(airp[, -16]), y = airp$MORT, int = TRUE, method = "Cp", nbest = 10) a

-In the call above we asked leaps to compute the 10 best models of each size, according to Mallow’s Cp criterion.
+to compute the 10 best models of each size, according to Mallow’s Cp criterion.
 We can look at the returned object

 str(a)